HIPAA Physical Safeguards for PHI

 Covered entities need to analyze operations to determine which devices will qualify as workstations for each one.
 Then, they need to establish physical safeguards for each workstation.

-• Data Backup and Storage – Establishes whether an exact copy of ePHI needs to be made before moving any equipment and how data will be stored.
+- Data Backup and Storage: Establishes whether an exact copy of ePHI needs to be made before moving any equipment and how data will be stored.
+HIPAA physical safeguards require that you back up data in order to protect against natural and environmental hazards.

 While standards for disposal and media reuse are required, data backup and storage and accountability standards are up to your organization to determine if and how they will be established [2].